Windows Full Flash Update (FFU) images

 DISM.exe /capture-ffu /imagefile=e:\WinOEM.ffu /capturedrive=\\.\PhysicalDrive0 /name:disk0 /description:"Windows 10 FFU"

 This command also gives a name and description to the FFU image.
-Name is required when capturing
+Name is a required parameter.

 Deploy Windows from WinPE using an FFU